tmobile/magentaA11y/_checklist-native/time-picker.md

 ### Developer notes
 - Screen reader focus moves to the picker when it opens
-- "Picker item, adjustable" "swipe up or down to adjust the value" for custom actions on the picker are the common announcements.
-Done button closes picker and screen reader focus should move to the button that opened the picker
+- "Picker item, adjustable" "swipe up or down to adjust the value" for custom actions on the picker are the common announcements
+- Swipe right or left navigates to other columns in picker
+- Done button closes picker and screen reader focus should return to the button that opened the picker

 ### Name
 - Programmatic name describes the purpose of the control that opens the picker.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
-- Placeholder text is NOT the programmatic name
+- Placeholder text or value is not the programmatic name

 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.